-If the Company has shareholdings classified as financial assets at fair value through other comprehensive income and it acquires control through a phased acquisition, the Company reclassifies the shareholding from financial assets at fair value through other comprehensive income to financial assets at fair value through profit or loss.
-Changes in fair value previously recognised in other comprehensive income are derecognised on the same basis as if the shareholding had been assigned, i.e. under retained earnings.
+If the Company has shareholdings classified in the category of financial assets at fair value through other comprehensive income and it acquires control through a phased acquisition, the Company reclassifies the shareholding from financial assets at fair value through other comprehensive income to the category of financial assets at fair value through profit or loss.
+Changes in fair value previously recognised under Other comprehensive income are derecognised on the same basis as if the shareholding had been assigned, i.e. under retained earnings.